2011 Scottish Women's Premier League

 Celtic Reserves had won the 2010 Scottish Women's First Division, but were unable to be promoted as league rules stipulate each club may field only one team in the Premier League.
-Thus Hutchison Vale, as second-place finishers, were promoted and replaced the relegated Aberdeen.
+Thus Hutchison Vale, as second-place finishers, were promoted to replace relegated Aberdeen.
 Dundee United Sports Club and Boroughmuir Thistle resigned from the league before the season commenced, resulting in Falkirk being offered promotion in February 2011.

-On the 17th matchday, Glasgow City secured their fifth straight Scottish title.
-Spartans W.F.C. finished as runners-up.
+On the 17th matchday, Glasgow City secured their fifth straight Scottish title, Spartans finished as runners-up. and went on to complete a perfect season of 20 victories.
+Glasgow City also won the 2011 Scottish Women's Cup to complete the 'double'.

 Owing to a lack of clubs eligible to be promoted, F.C.
 Kilmarnock Ladies were spared relegation and competed in the Premier League in 2012.

 Teams

 Stadia and locations

 The most regular home ground is shown though many clubs played matches at other venues throughout the season.

 League standings

 FC Kilmarnock Ladies fielded an ineligible player in their 2–0 victory over Falkirk on 26 June 2011.
 The result was annulled and a 3–0 win awarded to Falkirk.